Masroor-Syed/Masroor-Syed.github.io/content/featured/Distributed/index.md

 ---

-Helped in ideation and creation of a distributed RAID-style file storage system using Raspberry Pi’s.Implemented integrity check for files in the system using cryptographic techniques.
-Created a network discovery protocol for different component of the system.
+Helped in ideation and creation of a distributed RAID-style file storage system using Raspberry Pi's.
+Implemented integrity check for files in the system using cryptographic techniques.
+Created a network discovery protocol for different components of the system.